| | |

 Two sets of wings allow the honey bee to fly through the air at 15 miles per hour.
 Drones have much longer wings and well-developed flight muscles to help chase down the queen during mating.
 They can fly up to 22 miles per hour.

-A bee’s hind wings are much smaller than its fore wings, but they’re both necessary to fly.
-To help with lift-off, they slightly twist their wings into a propellor shape for greater aerodynamics.
+A bee’s hind wings are much smaller than its fore wings, but both are necessary to fly.
+To help with lift-off, they slightly twist their wings into a propellor shape for improved aerodynamics.
 Their fast pulsating muscles create impressive wing-flapping speeds.
 Learn more about how a bee can fly here.

 Legs

 In addition to movement, the worker bee’s back legs have pollen baskets for storage during foraging missions.
-They’re able to collect, pack, and carry propolis and pollen back to the hive.
+She can collect, pack, and carry propolis, nectar, and pollen back to the hive.

-A honey bee’s front legs are purpose-built for antennae cleaning, with a handy comb-like tool to run each antenna through.
+A honey bee’s front legs are purpose-built for antennae cleaning.
+They have a comb-like tool to make grooming easier.

-Other useful tools found on a bee’s legs are sticky pads and claws to help land on uneven or slippery surfaces.
+Honey bee legs also have sticky pads and claws (tarsus claws) to help land on uneven or slippery surfaces.
 The ends of their legs also house taste receptors.

-Have you ever wondered do bees have knees?
+Have you ever wondered if bees have knees?
 Check out our article to get fast answers.

 3. Abdomen